by Erin Di Paolo

 cattle, lambs, goats, hogs, llamas, and yaks... cowboys, rodeos, bull-riders

 and Wild West shows ...dust, food, music, adults, and children

-Rodeo, and Horse Show held every January.
-This year, it will celebrate
+and Horse Show held every January.
+This year, it will celebrate its 103rd

 Even though the show has been around for a century and is huge in its scope - it is the world's fifth-richest regular season professional rodeo, largest horse show, and Colorado's largest tradeshow - its beginnings were rather humble and a stark contrast to today's show.
 And although its mission continues to be to preserve the western lifestyle by providing a showcase for the agricultural industry through its emphasis on education, genetic development, innovative technology and offering the world's largest agricultural marketing opportunities, so many other things have evolved over the years.

-The 16-day show, which begins on January 6 and runs through January 21, was first held on January 29, 1906.
+The 2009 show, which runs from January 10 - 25, was first held on January 29, 1906.
 The first show ran for only six days and had only 336 entries.
 Initially, the date of the show was chosen because it appealed to the farm and ranch community while providing post-Christmas blah relief for the show's Denver boosters.
 At the time, The Denver Union Stock Yards Company operated a year-round business, but made room in its pens for the Stock Show; the result was that pen and carload cattle shows became highlights of the January event.

 In the show's infancy cattle were limited to just four breeds -- Angus, Hereford, Shorthorn, and Galloway.
 The first three breeds dominated the show for six decades, but today there are 19 different breeds on display at the show.
 Early on, the show was open only to entries from west of the 99th meridian, but in 1910, everyone was welcome, thus making the show truly National Western in its reach.